dogue/turboflax/README.md

 ### What next?

 From there, you're on your own.
-All the components are well documented, so I'm sure you can sort out the rest.
+All the components are well documented and established tech, so I'm sure you can sort out the rest.
 I believe in you.

 TURBOFLAX©️ is not an opinionated stack.
 This repo is just meant to get things set up quickly.